exonum/exonum-doc/src/glossary.md

 A cryptographic proof that certain data is a part of [the cryptographic commitment][wiki:commitment] based on [Merkle trees](#merkle-tree) or their variants.
-A Merkle proof allows to compactly prove that a certain data is stored at the specified key in [the blockchain state](#blockchain-state).
+A Merkle proof allows compactly proving that certain data is stored at the specified key in [the blockchain state](#blockchain-state).
-At the same time the proof does not reveal other information about the state and does not require replication of all [transactions](#transaction) in the blockchain network.
+At the same time, the proof does not reveal other information about the state and does not require replication of all [transactions](#transaction) in the blockchain network.